ash0080/gun.doc.cn/Conflict-Resolution-with-Guns.md

 The conflict resolution algorithm (also called HAM) is at the center of everything gun does.
 It's how peers eventually arrive at the same state, and how offline edits are merged.
 Every change in the system goes through HAM.

+Before reading this, we recommend you read through this tech talk, which [explains the high level concepts in easy to understand](http://gun.js.org/distributed/matters.html) terms.

 ## Requirements
 These are the constraints HAM operates under.